 If you are not sure which route would be best for your case, you can speak to our specialist military injury lawyers on 0330 041 5869 or get in touch online to learn more.

 No. Making a claim for an injury should not have any impact on your career, either in the military or after you leave active service, nor will it affect your entitlement to a pension.
-This is because the government and MOD recognise an individual’s legal right to pursue compensation for injuries caused by negligence.

 Yes.
-If a service member has been injured due to negligence by their superiors or the MOD, a claim can be made by their estate’s legal representative (that is, the person named as executor in the will, if there is one) or otherwise by a family member.
+If a service member has been injured due to negligence by their superiors or the MOD, a claim can be made by their Estate’s legal representative (that is, the person named as Executor in the will, if there is one) or otherwise by a family member.

 There are certain cases where the MOD would be immune from having a claim brought against them: